Arkansas Heavy Equipment Accident Lawyer

 For decades, the skilled and aggressive legal team at Rainwater, Holt & Sexton have successfully advocated for heavy equipment accident victims throughout Arkansas.
 Our lawyers have won multi-million-dollar jury verdicts and settlements for clients who were injured in catastrophic accidents, like heavy equipment accidents.
 We know how to pursue workers’ compensation claims, as well as uncover potential third-party lawsuit claims for our clients.
 Our primary goal is to maximize the compensation for our clients, so they can focus on their recovery.
-With four offices, 30+ attorneys, and more than 100 legal staff, we will be with you every step of the way.
+With 35+ attorneys and 150+ staff members, we will be with you every step of the way.

 Heavy Equipment Accident FAQ

 - Who may be liable for my farm accident injury?

 On a farm, there may be multiple parties to blame for your accident and your injury.
 If your employer was to blame, your claim may be handled by worker’s compensation.
 Yet, there may be third parties who are also to blame, including: